Alabama Court Records

 What happens when you get a DUI for the First Time in Alabama?

 An arrest follows a police officer’s claim that a motorist is operating a car under the influence of alcohol.
-The officer will not issue a traffic ticket and perform a breath test or a field sobriety test to ascertain intoxication.
-If the officer has reason to believe the motorist is under the influence of alcohol or if the motorist failed any of the previous tests, the officer will immediately arrest the road user.
+The officer may issue a traffic ticket and perform a breath test or a field sobriety test to ascertain intoxication.
+If the officer has reason to believe the motorist is under the influence of alcohol or if the motorist failed any of the previous tests, the officer may immediately arrest the road user.
 Law enforcement then transfers the accused person to a police station for processing and detention.
-If no pre-set bond exists for the offense, the traffic violator will appear before a judge, and the judge will set the bond.
+If no pre-set bond exists for the offense, traffic violators typically appear before a judge and a bond is set.
 Following the payment of the bond or a waiver of it, a preliminary hearing is set up for the prosecution, usually at the district attorney’s office, to present the evidence against the violator.
-The admissible evidence will include the report of the arresting officer.
-An arraignment where the accused person will enter a formal plea before a judge follows.
-If the accused person enters a “not guilty,” the case will move forward towards a trial.
+The evidence generally includes the arresting officer's report.
+Next, an arraignment occurs where the accused person enters a formal plea before a judge.
+If the accused person enters a “not guilty,” the case moves forward towards a trial.

 A defense available to a motorist accused of a DUI offense is refusing a breath test.
 This option is only available if the motorist was not stopped for driving unsafely, which indicates intoxication.
 Refusing a breath test allows the motorist to deny a blood alcohol content higher than the legal limit for the individual’s age category.
 However, the defense has disadvantages, as the persecution can use the refusal to take a breath test to establish guilt.
-The action also garners the motorist an automatic 90-day driver’s license suspension and aggravates the offense.
+The action also results in an automatic 90-day driver’s license suspension and aggravates the offense.
 The court can overrule the road user’s refusal to take the test.
 Ultimately, likely judgment includes a fine between $600 to $2,100 and a jail time of up to one year.
-The offender will go through a substance abuse evaluation from an approved agency.
+The offender may be asked to go through a substance abuse evaluation from an approved agency.

 How Likely is Jail Time After a First DUI in Alabama?